Lump in Armpit: Top 10 Causes (& What to Do)

 Some infections, such as HIV, herpes simplex or mononucleosis, can cause enlarged lymph nodes, and the appearance of a lump in the armpit or in other areas of the body, such as the neck and back of the neck.

 What to do: You should consult your doctor or infectious disease specialist to determine the type of infection causing the swollen lymph node.
-This will help to guide treatment, which may include the use of antiretrovirals (for HIV infections), antivirals, such as acyclovir or valacyclovir (for herpes simplex infections) or analgesics or anti-inflammatories to reduce swelling and fever.
+This will help to guide treatment, which may include the use of antiretrovirals (for HIV infections), antivirals, such as acyclovir or valacyclovir (for cold sore infections) or analgesics or anti-inflammatories to reduce swelling and fever.

 8. Lipoma